aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 ### clusterNetwork.pods.cidrBlocks[0] (required)
 Subnet used by pods in CIDR notation.
 Please note that only 1 custom pods CIDR block specification is permitted.
-This CIDR block should not conflict with the network subnet range selected for the machines.
+This CIDR block should not conflict with the `clusterNetwork.services.cidrBlocks` and network subnet range selected for the machines.

 ### clusterNetwork.services.cidrBlocks[0] (required)
 Subnet used by services in CIDR notation.
 Please note that only 1 custom services CIDR block specification is permitted.
-This CIDR block should not conflict with the network subnet range selected for the machines.
+This CIDR block should not conflict with the `clusterNetwork.pods.cidrBlocks` and network subnet range selected for the machines.

 ### clusterNetwork.dns.resolvConf.path (optional)
 Path to the file with a custom DNS resolver configuration.